Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

 - **Custom** (*Scripted Expression*).

-   A mathematical or Python expression that can make use of the *Driver Variables*.
+   An arbitrary Python expression that can refer to the *Driver Variables* by name.
 See `Expressions`_.

 Driver Value